 RNDT, Inc. is an A2LA ISO-17025 accredited commercial testing laboratory headquartered in Johnstown, PA.
-Field & laboratory services offered to all industries.
+Our field & laboratory services are offered to all industries.

 Let RNDT become a part of your quality assurance team.

 RNDT provides industrial radiographic testing services in both our laboratory and in the field at customer locations.
 We have traditional film based and digital computed radiographic testing services.
 Our custom built mobile darkrooms are easily set up in less than 10 minutes.
 We have several exposure vaults that allow for very large parts to be examined.
 We have several X-ray cabinets for small parts such as electronic chips.
 Also, we provide high volume processing of film with state-of-the-art ecologically friendly automatic processors.
 Our Level II and Level III radiographers are experienced in many different specialty techniques involving geometrically challenged parts.

 Industrial radiography involves the use of penetrating X- or gamma radiation to examine parts and products for flaws that could be detrimental to their intended use.
 An X-ray machine or radioactive isotope is used as a source of radiation.
 Radiation is directed through a part onto a film or an electronic device (plate).
 When the film or plate is processed, a negative-like picture is obtained that shows the internal characteristics of a part.
 Possible imperfections show up as density changes in the film, in much the same way an x-ray can show broken bones.